decoutkhanqindev/android_basics_with_compose/README.md

-# 📚 Android Basics with Jetpack Compose - Sample Projects
+# 📚 Learning Android Basics with Jetpack Compose

 This repository includes multiple small projects, each serving as a practical example to learn and practice key topics in modern [Android app development with Jetpack Compose](https://developer.android.com/courses/android-basics-compose/course) by Google.
 Covered topics include: